Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/license/setlicense/_index.md

 ---
 title: setLicense
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/license/setlicense/
+url: /php-java/aspose.slides/license/setlicense/
 ---

-## setLicenseFromStream (License license, ReadStream stream, Function callback)  function
+## setLicense(InputStream stream)  method
 Licenses the component.

  In this example, an attempt will be made to find a license file named MyLicense.lic